upenn-libraries/hathi_process/README.md

 ### Step 3

-Send the newly populated spreadsheet you have generated back to metadata team to update catalog records.
+Send the newly populated spreadsheet you have generated back to metadata team to update catalog records with the newly-minted ark IDs.

+NOTE: Steps 4 and 5 can be completed without the metadata yet being updated from this step.
+The metadata XML in step 6 must be generated ***after*** the metadata team has added the ark IDs to the catalog records.

+***IMPORTANT:*** The metadata XML with ark IDs can be sent to Hathi Trust before the content packages are uploaded.
+The content packages can also be sent to Hathi Trust before the metadata has been uploaded.
+The ark ID is the link between the descriptive metadata and the content package, linked by the ark ID in the catalog record and the name of the content package's directory.

 ---